nrfconnect/sdk-nrfxlib/mpsl/README.rst

 Multiprotocol Service Layer
 ===========================

-The Multiprotocol Service Layer (MPSL) is a library of common services for single and multiprotocol implementations.
+The Multiprotocol Service Layer (MPSL) is a set of libraries that provide common services for single and multiprotocol implementations.

-The library is available as soft-float, softfp-float, and hard-float builds for the nRF52 Series and as soft-float build for the nRF53 Series.
+The libraries are available as soft-float, softfp-float, and hard-float builds for the nRF52 Series and as a soft-float build for the nRF53 Series.

-This library provides the following key features:
+These libraries provide the following key features:

 * Timeslot.
   It allows the application to schedule its own events concurrently with other protocols.